AUTO ELECTRICAL MAINTENANCE GUIDE

 - Erratic and otherwise unexplainable behavior

-- Examples: radio keeps losing or changing stations, phone keeps dying even though it shows as charging, USB cables and other accessories don’t work correctly when plugged in to the car, popping or hissing over audio feeds.
+- Examples: radio keeps losing or changing stations, the phone keeps dying even though it shows as charging, USB cables and other accessories don’t work correctly when plugged in to the car, popping or hissing over audio feeds.

 At the absolute, unlikely extreme, you may even see, hear or perhaps even smell the result of the electric system sparking due to poor grounding or an electrical short.
 That kind of risk of fire is why we don’t suggest unqualified electrical system service (call us instead!)